Alleged MS-13 member asks court to reverse deportation because he's afraid his tattoos will get him killed

 A Toronto man scheduled to be kicked out of Canada for being a member of MS-13 has asked officials not to deport him because his skull, knuckle and body tattoos could cost him his life in his native El Salvador.

-René Pacheco was granted a temporary reprieve earlier this month after successfully arguing that his tattoos would make him the target of rival gangs and law enforcement officials in the small Central American country.
+René Pacheco was granted a temporary reprieve after successfully arguing that his tattoos would make him the target of rival gangs and law enforcement officials in the small Central American country.

 Pacheco is a permanent resident in Canada and has not lived in El Salvador for 20 years but is not a Canadian citizen.